Opsani raises $10 million to optimize cloud app runtime environments with AI

-Opsani, a DevOps software developer headquartered in Redwood City, California, today announced that it has secured $10 million in series A funding led by Redpoint Ventures, with participation from early backers Zetta Ventures and Bain Capital.
-CEO Ross Schibler said the infusion will enable the company to scale operations well into the next year.
+Opsani, a DevOps software developer headquartered in Redwood City, California, today announced that it has secured $10 million in a series A round led by Redpoint Ventures, with participation from early backers Zetta Ventures and Bain Capital.
+CEO Ross Schibler said the cash infusion will enable the company to scale operations well into the next year.

 “Redpoint immediately saw the opportunity [Opsani] has to save companies millions against the soaring costs of cloud-first environments while creating the best possible experience for their applications’ users,” said Schibler, who was formerly CTO at Cisco and cofounded Opsani in 2014 with Bert Armijo and Peter Nickolov.
 “They’’e keenly aware of how DevOps is changing, growing, and becoming a strategic advantage, and with Redpoint’s help, CI and CD will be joined by continuous optimization as the recognized best practices trifecta of DevOps.”